nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * There are only two types of schedule status: MISSED or COMPLETED.
 * To set the status of the specified schedule to MISSED, use `m/0` as 0 indicates the MISSED status.
 * To set the status of the specified schedule to COMPLETED, use `m/1` as 1 indicates the COMPLETED status.
-* Any inputs other than 0 or 1 will result in an invalid status message displayed.
+* You can provide multiple values for the status field, e.g. `mark 1 m/0 m/0 m/1`.
+Only the last status field will be used, in the example earlier, it will use `m/1` and set the schedule status to be COMPLETED.

 </div>

+<div style="page-break-after: always;"></div>

 **Errors you might encounter**